![]() deutsches Glossar |

 CONSOLIDATED YARD

-Australian term for an area where interlockings controlled by one signaling location have intervening automatic signals.
+Australian term for an area where interlockings controlled by one signalling location have intervening automatic signals.

 An ATP system in which the